 2. Plan for Now and the Future

-To bring your start-up from a fully-formed idea into a web page that is ready to launch, a lot of meticulous planning needs to be done.
+To bring your start-up from a fully-formed idea into a system that is ready to launch, a lot of meticulous planning needs to be done.
 Look at it as an investment of time in the present that will save you heaps of time in the future.
 If something unexpected or unplanned comes up during the development process, or right after launching your site, not only will it be likely to be more time consuming to solve, but it will be stressful too!
 Things to consider in your planning process are:

 - What do you want out of the online application?